reservio/express-http-proxy-async/README.md

 The node-debug module is used to provide a trace debugging capability.

 ```
-DEBUG=express-http-proxy npm run YOUR_PROGRAM
+DEBUG=express-http-proxy-async npm run YOUR_PROGRAM
-DEBUG=express-http-proxy npm run YOUR_PROGRAM  | grep 'express-http-proxy'   # to filter down to just these messages
+DEBUG=express-http-proxy-async npm run YOUR_PROGRAM  | grep 'express-http-proxy-async'   # to filter down to just these messages
 ```

-Will trace the execution of the express-http-proxy module in order to aide debugging.
+Will trace the execution of the express-http-proxy-async module in order to aide debugging.